-A bicep muscle tears when you lift too heavy.
+A bicep muscle tears when you lift something that is too heavy.
 The bicep muscle cannot create enough force and so it starts to tear some muscle fibers.
-If you are into weight lifting you will surely have seen at least one you-tube video of someone tearing a bicep muscle as they attempted to break their personal best.
+If you are into weight lifting you will surely have seen at least one you-tube video of someone tearing a bicep muscle as they attempt to break their personal records.

-Another option of the biceps muscle tearing is through throwing so hard that the muscle could not control the elbow straightening and it stretched over its normal length.
-This happens in a serve of a tennis player or with swimming.
-“You really wanted to end of that match with an ace”, was going through your mind as you feel the already fatigued muscle trying to control the high load, after which the pain sets in.
+Another way to injure the bicep muscle is through throwing something SO hard, that the muscle could not control the straightening of the elbow, which causes it to stretch over its normal length.
+This can happen when a tennis player serves or when swimming.
+“Finish the match with a bang”, resonates through your mind as you feel the already fatigued muscle trying to control the high load, after which the pain sets in.

-In bowling or in a rugby match you can injure your bicep muscle.
+You can injure your bicep muscle when bowling or in a rugby match.
 When the shoulder joint is locked down and someone falls onto your forearm, forcing it straight, your bicep muscle will tear.
 Most commonly the muscle tears at the musculotendinous junction, where the muscle joins the tendon.

 If it is a severe tear, an audible snap can be heard and the muscle might have torn a lot of fibres.
-Along the muscles, from the shoulder to the elbow it can be painful and blue and swelling would start to appear around.
+Along the muscles, from the shoulder to the elbow it can be painful, blue and swelling will start to appear.